Songtech-0912/songtech-0912.github.io/content/special-relativity/index.md

 ## Velocity addition

-In classical mechanics, velocity addition is simple: $v' = u + v$.
+In classical mechanics, velocity addition is simple: $u' = u + v$.
 That is, if we have a train moving at speed $v$ measured by an observer, and a person running within the train at speed $u$ in the train frame, then the speed of the person with respect to the observer is $u + v$.
 So, it is perfectly reasonable to say "she's running at 185 km/h" because the runner might be running at 5 km/h with respect to the train frame and the train frame might be moving at 180 km/h with respect to the observer.

 In relativity, two velocities $u$ and $v$ add by:

 $$
-v' = \frac{u + v}{1 + \frac{uv}{c^2}}
+u' = \frac{u + v}{1 + \frac{uv}{c^2}}
 $$

 Here, note that:

-- $v'$ is the object's speed to the observer
+- $u'$ is the object's speed to the observer
 - $v$ is the enclosing frame's speed
 - $u$ is the object's speed within the enclosing frame